Improving Your FICO Score for Home Buying

-Lenders want to ensure that giving you a loan isn't a risk for them.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
 Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a better FICO score.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated in the long run could be more than double the amount of an individual with a higher FICO score.

-Getting your credit in order is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Call us at 806-481-3288 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
-Improving your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+There are strategies to increase your score.
+Building your FICO score takes time.
+It can be hard to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these pointers:

-- Pay on time.
+- Keep up with payments.
 Your credit score plummets with every account that goes to collections.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.

 - Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the majority of your debt taking up the balance a single card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the majority of your debt transferred to a single card.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
 With the help of J.B.
-Sudderth Realty, Inc., the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Sudderth Realty, Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.